-Welcome to Voice and Communication Therapy at Indigo Gender Service (Indigo)
+Welcome to Voice and Communication Therapy at Indigo Gender Service

-Our specialist speech and language therapy team will guide you as you make changes in a way that does not put your voice at risk.
+Our specialist Speech and Language Therapy team will guide you as you make changes in a way that does not put your voice at risk.
 They can offer advice, voice assessment and specialist intervention to achieve and maintain a voice that matches your authentic self.

-The speech and language therapists (SLTs) are members of the Royal College of Speech and Language Therapists (RCSLT) and registered with the Health and Care Professions Council (HCPC).
+The Speech and Language Therapists (SLTs) are members of the Royal College of Speech and Language Therapists (RCSLT) and registered with the Health and Care Professions Council (HCPC).
 Our specialist SLTs are also members of the RCSLT Trans and Gender-Diverse Clinical Excellence Network.

 What is Voice and Communication Therapy?